 Please note: To protect your privacy Copper Mountain College's policy is "All or Nothing".
 When you ask for your records to be suppressed, all Directory Information will become unavailable for the public to see and we will be unable to acknowledge that you attend Copper Mountain College.
 The student must come in person to Admissions & Records to complete any college transactions, such as: registration, billing, transcripts, grades, etc. The suppression will stay in effect until this form is again completed to allow CMC to release your Directory Information.
 Even if this is signed and the Directory Information is suppressed, parents of dependent children (according to IRS rules) still have the right to view all of their student's records.

 From the federal law:

-(a) An educational agency or institution may disclose personally identifiable information from an education record of a student without the consent required by § 99.30 IF the disclosure meets one or more of the following conditions (KEY POINTS UNDERLINED):
+(a) An educational agency or institution may disclose personally identifiable information from an education record of a student without the consent required by § 99.30 IF the disclosure meets one or more of the following conditions (KEY POINTS BOLD):

 The disclosure is to other school officials, including teachers, within the agency or institution whom the agency or institution has determined to have legitimate educational interests. (e.g. faculty, counselors, administrators at CMC)

 The disclosure is, subject to the requirements of § 99.34, to officials of another school, school system, or institution of postsecondary education where the student seeks or intends to enroll. (e.g. to a bonafide university admissions representative)

 The disclosure is, subject to the requirements of § 99.35, to authorized representatives of … (several federal agencies and); (iv) State and local educational authorities. (e.g. CCC Chancellor's office staff).